xbeat/Machine-Learning/README.md

 Introduction to Linear Discriminant Analysis (LDA)

 Linear Discriminant Analysis is a powerful technique for dimensionality reduction and classification.
 It aims to find a linear combination of features that best separates two or more classes of objects or events.
 LDA is particularly useful when dealing with multi-class classification problems and can be implemented from scratch using Python.

+## Physics-Informed Neural Networks for Quantum Wave Functions

+Introduction to Physics-Informed Neural Networks (PINNs)

+Physics-Informed Neural Networks (PINNs) are a powerful tool that combines the flexibility of neural networks with the constraints of physical laws.
+They are designed to solve complex problems in physics and engineering by incorporating domain knowledge into the learning process.

 ## Visualizing Multiplicative Number Theory with Python